iterative/dvc.org/content/docs/command-reference/plots/templates.md

 projects</abbr> programming language agnostic, as it's independent from user display configuration and visualization code.

-To make creation of custom plots easier, DVC provides `templates` command that can dump one or all templates used by DVC.
+To make creation of custom plots easier, DVC provides the `templates` command that can dump one or all templates used by DVC.

 `templates` command dumps the templates to `.dvc/plots` by default.